wild-billy/vgstation13/doc/gamemodes/antag_role.rst

 		Dump a table for Check Antags.

-		..warning This function is used from a global context.
+		.. warning:: This proc is used from a global context.

 	.. proc:: DeclareAll()

 		Call :proc:Declare() in all assigned minds' roles.

-		..warning This function is used from a global context.
+		.. warning:: This proc is used from a global context.

 	.. proc:: Declare()